dagraham/etm-dgraham/README.md

           you.
 Cats look down at you.
 Give me a pig - they look you in the eye and treat you as an equal.

+	The *summary*, "Give me a pig - Churchill", is meant to be brief - similar to the subject of an email.
+The *description* following the "@d" is meant to be more expansive - similar to the body of an email.

 * A task (**-**): build a dog house, with component [j]obs.

         - Build dog house @j pick up materials @j cut pieces